 - Actors on the scene (continued) - End-users: They use the data for queries, reports and some of them update the database content.
-End-users can be categorized into: - Casual: access database occasionally when needed - Naïve or Parametric: they make up a large section of the end-user population. - They use previously well-defined functions in the form of "canned transactions" against the database. - Examples are bank-tellers or reservation clerks who do this activity for an entire shift of operations.
+End-users can be categorized into: - Casual: access database occasionally when needed - Naïve or Parametric: they make up a large section of the end-user population. - They use previously well-defined functions in the form of "canned transactions" against the database. - Users of Mobile Apps mostly fall in this category - Bank-tellers or reservation clerks are parametric users who do this activity for an entire shift of operations. - Social Media Users post and read information from